numansenlik/meranda-clone/README.md

 # [Live Link](https://narsoft-task.netlify.app/)

-Hakkımızda sayfası about sekmesine konumuştur.

-Recent News kısmında page yapısı oluşturuldu.

-Data axios ile çekilmiştir.

-Sadece Carousel de Bootstrap yapısı ile kurulmuştur.
+A page structure has been created in the 'Recent News' section.

+Data has been fetched using Axios.

+Only the Carousel has been set up with the Bootstrap framework.